Tommie van der Leegte: RKC Waalwijk

 In November 1996, almost halfway through the 1996–97 season, Van der Leegte was loaned to RKC Waalwijk from PSV Eindhoven.
 While no purchase option was included in the loan, his performances impressed, earning praise from players such as Phillip Cocu.
 Despite rejoining PSV for pre-season training, limited opportunities led to a permanent transfer to RKC ahead of the 1997–98 season.

 At RKC, Van der Leegte transitioned into a defensive midfield role under coach Martin Jol, who was instrumental in shaping his playing style.
 He credited his time at the club with helping him develop resilience and adaptability, particularly through the demands of relegation battles.
 RKC finished 16th in the Eredivisie in three consecutive seasons before improving to 11th in 1999–2000.

 During his four seasons with RKC, Van der Leegte played alongside notable teammates, including Marcel Brands and Dennis Rommedahl, and described the club as a close-knit and welcoming environment.

 Twente

 In the 2000–01 season, he transferred to Twente for 4 million guilders (approximately €1.8 million), where he played two seasons.
 During his third season, he returned to RKC Waalwijk on loan, finishing the campaign there.

 ADO Den Haag

 In the summer of 2003, he joined ADO Den Haag.

-VfL Wolfsberg
+VfL Wolfsburg

 Midway through the 2005–06 season, Van der Leegte moved to VfL Wolfsburg, where he teamed up with fellow Dutch players Kevin Hofland and Rick Hoogendorp.